google/aistreamer/ingestion/documentation/file.md

 Make sure to set correct timeout flag in the command line.
 If you need to stream 1 hour of video, timeout value should be at least 3600 (unit: seconds).

-# Other languages
+# Other languages (Java, NodeJS)

-Support for other languages will be available by end of Q1/2019.
-Please contact us if you need immediate support before that time frame.
+Support for Java and NodeJS is available in [Google Cloud Documentation](https://cloud.google.com/video-intelligence/docs/beta-libraries).

 # Build instruction
 We provide a Docker example, and build/deployment dependency rules have been properly configured in [env/Dockerfile](../env/Dockerfile).

 Please refer to [Docker documentation](../documentation/docker.md) for detailed instructions.